 When you’re sending a very short message, or you need an answer from your customers fast, be sure to deliver your chat in full.

-- Or as a snippet (which shows the first few words of your message).
+For longer messages, or when you don’t need a response right away, you should send your chat as a snippet (which shows the first few words of your message).

 For example, you can send a message that offers people help choosing a product as a snippet.
 Then your website visitors can open your message at a time that suits them.